-Lift Jump to initial state 🗌 Display full state Down Previous state Always display disabled controllable events Lift_Sensors 🗌 Display disabled plant events Down_On_Up_Off [▼ Search state 5 Number of displayed states in a chain Product_holder Empty Analysis of state #0 [i Pusher.Retracted, Pus nitial, marked](Lift.Down, Lift_Sensors.Down_On_Up_Off, Product_holder.Empty, her_Sensors.In_On_Out_Off, R1.R11, R2.R21, R3.R31, R4.R41): Pusher Retracted Result of state #0 [init This state exists in t Pusher_Sensors No outgoing edges In_On_Out_Off [▼ Edge with controlla Edge with controlla ble event "Lift_Up_On" was removed due to requirement automaton "R1". ble event "Lift_Down_Off" was removed due to requirement automaton "R1". ble event "Place" was removed due to requirement automaton "R4". ble event "Pusher_On" was removed due to requirement automaton "R2".
-RI Done.
-R11 •
+Lift Jump to initial state 🗌 Display full state Down Previous state Always display disabled controllable events Lift_Sensors 🗌 Display disabled plant events Down_On_Up_Off [▼ Search state 5 Number of displayed states in a chain Product_holder Analysis of state #0[i nitial, marked](Lift.Down, Lift_Sensors.Down_On_Up_Off, Product_holder.Empty, 📃 Empty her_Sensors.in_On_Out_Off, R1.R11, R2.R21, R3.R31, R4.R41): Pusher Result of state #0[init This state exists in t Retracted 💌 No outgoing edges found!
+Pusher_Sensors Edge with controlla ble event "Lift_Up_On" was removed due to requirement automaton "R1".
+In_On_Out_Off Edge with controlla ble event "Lift_Down_Off" was removed due to requirement automaton "R1". ble event "Place" was removed due to requirement automaton "R4".
+Edge with controlla ble event "Pusher_On" was removed due to requirement automaton "R2".
+R1 Done.
+R11 ( 1 the same list as the selected locations at the left, but more compact.
+Then the analysis result is shown.
+This state exists in the supervisor, and has no outgoing edges.
+In other words, this state is the only state in the result.
+Below it, the edges removed by the requirements are listed, together with the name of the requirement automaton that disabled it.

 The report area changes to display the information about the selected state.
 It starts with the internal number of this state (#0), and its properties.
 The initial means this state is the initial state, marked means this state is marked.
 Then follows an explicit list of locations of every automaton.
-It is the same list as the selected locations at the left, but more compact.
-Then the analysis result is shown.
-This state exists in the supervisor, and has no outgoing edges.
-In other words, this state is the only state in the result.
-Below it, the edges removed by the requirements are listed, together with the name of the requirement automaton that disabled it.
+It is